matiasemily/matiasemily/README.md

     <li>Hi!
 I'm Emily, a 30yo brazilian from a Social Sciences and design background migrating to IT.</li>
     <li>I'm self-taught through bootcamps, online documentation and free webcourses.
 My goal is to acquire the knowledge and experience needed to be a full stack developer.</li>
     <li>I'm currently a freelance web developer, working at a marketing company, <a href="https://www.linkedin.com/company/colativo/">Colativo</a>.
 Most of my repositories are private to protect my clients' data.</li>
-    <li>Feel free to check my <a href="https://www.linkedin.com/in/matiasemily/overlay/1635543546657/single-media-viewer/?profileId=ACoAADqMZOMBNhvwWZbi9ilI_2fx-xD7lRdj5pA">resume on LinkedIn</a> as well!</li>
+    <li>Feel free to check my <a href="https://www.linkedin.com/in/matiasemily/overlay/1635543546657/single-media-viewer/?profileId=ACoAADqMZOMBNhvwWZbi9ilI_2fx-xD7lRdj5pA">resume on LinkedIn</a> and my deployed work below as well!</li>
   </ul>
 </p>